Frequently Asked Questions:

 -

 No!
-You don't have to work in the arts industry to apply for an artist grant.
+You don't have to work in the arts industry to apply for an grant for individuals.

 -